-The artisanal sector in Sierra Leone is operating in an open access fishery, making it difficult for proper data collection to be done in that sector.
-For this study, fish samples were taken randomly by various fisheries observers onboard different commercial bottom trawl fleets that used different fishing gears (including purse seines, gill nets, and hooks on lines) in Sierra Leone territorial waters (Figure 5).
-A total of 2067 and 7892 of Pagellus bellottii and Galeoides decadactylus, respectively, were length measured throughout the study period (2018-2020).
+The artisanal sector in Sierra Leone operates in an open-access fishery, making it difficult for proper data collection in that sector.
+For this study, fish samples were taken randomly by various fisheries observers onboard different commercial bottom trawl fleets that used different fishing gear (including purse seines, gill nets, and hooks on lines) in the Sierra Leone territorial waters (Figure 5).
+A total of 2,067 and 7,892 Pagellus bellottii and Galeoides decadactylus, respectively, were length measured throughout the study period (2018-2020).